openstack-archive/tripleo-docs/doc/source/install/post_deployment/upgrade.rst

       for upgrade with the 'prepare' command and only consider doing so after running the converge step.
 See the queens-upgrade-dev-docs_ for more.

 Run **overcloud upgrade prepare**.
-NOTE: this command expects the full set of environment files that were passed into the deploy command, as well as the roles_data.yaml file used to deploy the overcloud you are about to upgrade.
+This command expects the full set of environment files that were passed into the deploy command, as well as the roles_data.yaml file used to deploy the overcloud you are about to upgrade.
 The --container-registry-file should point to the file that was output by the image